sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 #### changeLog

-Here you may embed a log of changes in Github-flavored Markdown.
+Here you may embed a log of changes in GitHub-flavored Markdown.
 It is recommended to format this with a H1 heading for each release followed by a bullet list of changes.
 As an example, you can look at Etherpad's changelog [here](https://raw.githubusercontent.com/kentonv/etherpad-lite/sandstorm/CHANGELOG.md).

 ## Check your work